Anyone immersed in the Apple ecosystem can readily access iCloud for no extra charge, but there are a few tricks to learn to make the most of it.

 Backing up and restoring iOS devices with iCloud

-Apple’s iCloud may be a terrific way to sync data between your iPhone, iPad, and computer, but the software also offers an effortless way to back up your devices.
+Although Apple’s iCloud is a terrific way to sync data between your iPhone, iPad, and computer, the software also lets you backup your devices effortlessly.
 Backup information includes everything from device settings, like your chosen wallpaper and app organization, to direct purchases from the App Store and text messages.

 How to back up to iCloud